Shootout at Wadala: Controversy

 Director Sanjay Gupta knew the consequences of using Dawood Ibrahim's real name while shooting the film, but he carried on with Sonu Sood being addressed as "Dilawar Imtiaz" in the film.
 On 27 January 2013, Balaji Motion Pictures uploaded a new version of the theatrical trailer, and trimmed nearly every dialogue from the film off.
 The character of Dawood Ibrahim is only seen for three seconds in the new trailer, to avoid any problems.
 Also, the character names have been changed as well, except for Abraham's character, whose name remains the same in the film.

 Soundtrack

-The music of Shootout at Wadala is composed by Anu Malik, Anand Raj Anand, Meet Bros Anjjan and Mustafa Zahid.
+The music of Shootout at Wadala is composed by Anu Malik, Anand Raaj Anand, Meet Bros Anjjan and Mustafa Zahid.
 Anu Malik was asked to compose for three songs for this film which were chartbusters.

 Track listing

 Critical reception

-The film received a mixed reception from critics and audiences.
+The film received a mixed reception from critics.